 Students will learn how to apply cutting edge models to make data-driven decisions from a managerial perspective.
 Topics include financial reporting, accounting basics, analytical models, predictive techniques, and spreadsheet-based modeling tools.

-The program begins with an on-campus two-day initial residency and culminates with an international experience through the one-week Global Practicum.
+The program begins with an on-campus two-day initial residency and culminates with an international experience through the one-week Global Capstone.

 Theme 3: Resource Management – How do you evaluate and manage an organization’s resources in terms of its financial, marketing, and operations resources?